Thorium/the-elmish-book/chapters/commands/xhr-elmish.md

   </div>
 </div>

-As you can see, the application loads, the screen turns into the "loading" state and after a short delay, the famous [lorem ipsum](https://www.lipsum.com/) text is shown on screen.
+As you can see, the application loads, the screen turns into the "loading" state and after a short delay, the famous [lorem ipsum](https://www.lipsum.com/) text is shown on the screen.

 We start building the application by adding the lorem ipsum text into a `.txt` file inside the `dist` directory called `lorem-ipsum.txt`:
 ```{highlight: [4]}